joost-morsink/Rest/docs/typeDesc.md

 The type constraint on `Nullable<T>`make `T` a struct type.
 The result is a union of the `Null` type and the type descriptor for `T`.

+#### Dictionaries
+Dictionaries are key-value mapping collections.
+They implement `IDictionary<string,V>` for some value type `V`.
+The first implementation of `IDictionary<string, V>` is used to describe the item type.
+Instances of the non-generic `IDictionary` can also be used and is treated as an `IDictionary<string,object>`.

 #### Sequential collections
 Sequential collections include types that implement `IEnumerable`, but don't implement `IDictionary<K,V>` for any `K` and `V`.
 Sequential collections are described as the `Array` type.
 The first implementation of `IEnumerable<T>` is used to describe the item type.
-If such an implementation is not found, `object` and as such a record with no properties is used as the item type.
+If such an implementation is not found, `object` and as such an any type descriptor is used as the item type.

 #### Disjunct union types
 A disjunct union type is an abstract class containing (nested) derived classes.